 Many cities have shared garden spaces where people can simply take on a plot for growing whatever they like.
 It’s a good opportunity to learn about gardening, and share top tips with neighbours and friends, making it a real community effort.

 Once you find your space, it’s time to start planting.
 Most seed packets tell you the ideal planting time, and the best depth for planting.
 Bigger crops like leeks, potatoes and carrots may do best in vegetable beds, but smaller vegetables and salad plants can do well in boxes or pots, which can also be positioned to get maximum sunshine.

 Watering is a great activity for children, and should be done in the coolest parts of the day to get the most benefit from the water you use.
-Depending on the age of your child, you could even turn this into a mini-science lesson, explaining about evaporation and stressing the importance of
+Depending on the age of your child, you could even turn this into a mini-science lesson, explaining about evaporation and stressing the importance of saving water.

 Strong healthy seedlings need moist soil that is free of weeds.
 Remove the weeds by hand rather than using chemical sprays, and pick off any dead leaves to keep the seedlings healthy.